Richard G. Niemi

 Associate Department Chair and Director of Undergraduate Studies

 PhD, Michigan, 1967.
-Voting behavior, legislative term limits, civic education.
-Current research includes projects on state legislative elections, and voting machines and ballot design.
-Co-author/editor of a new edition of the highly respected Controversies in Voting Behavior (CQ Press, 2010) and of the widely known compilation Vital Statistics on American Politics, 2011-2012 (CQ Press, forthcoming).
-Also co-editor of a comparative volume on voting and elections, Comparing Democracies 3 (Sage, 2010).
+Voting behavior, civic education, legislative term limits.
+Current research includes projects on civic education and generations and views of democracy.
+Co-author/editor of a new edition of the highly respected Controversies in Voting Behavior (CQ Press, 2010) and of the widely known compilation Vital Statistics on American Politics, 2013-2014 (CQ Press, 2013).
+Co-editor of a comparative volume on voting and elections, Comparing Democracies 4 (Sage, 2014).
 Co-author of a work on usability aspects of voting machines and ballot design, Voting Technology: The Not-So-Simple Act of Casting a Ballot (Brookings, 2007).
 Co-editor of Institutional Change in American Politics: The Case of Term Limits (University of Michigan Press, 2007).
-Teaches courses in the field of American politics and on writing.
+Teaches courses in the field of American politics.
 Winner, in 2010, of the William H. Riker University Award for Excellence in Graduate Teaching.